 It is a statutory duty for the Health and Wellbeing Board to produce a joint Health and Wellbeing Strategy based on the Joint Strategic Needs Assessment.

 10. HUMAN RIGHTS, EQUALITIES AND COMMUNITY COHESION IMPLICATIONS

-The Health and Wellbeing Strategy is directly concerned with improving health equity.
+The Health and Wellbeing Strategy is directly concerned with tackling health inequalities.

 11. CRIME AND DISORDER IMPLICATIONS